LoyolaChicagoCSClassroom/c-bootcamp-mjuarez4/r-forth/README.md

 Tasks:
+-- Add support for variables and constants: NOT COMPLETE -- Add support for conditions (boolean expressions): NOT COMPLETE
+    -- equal: COMPLETE
+    -- gt: NOT COMPLETE
+    -- lt: NOT COMPLETE
+    -- AND: NOT COMPLETE
--- Add support for variables and constants: NOT COMPLETE -- Add support for conditions (boolean expressions): NOT COMPLETE -- Add support for conditionals (e.g., if-else) and loops: NOT COMPLETE -- Add support for functions: NOT COMPLETE
+    -- OR: NOT COMPLETE
+    -- INVERT: NOT COMPLETE
+-- Add support for conditionals (e.g., if-else) and loops: NOT COMPLETE -- Add support for functions: NOT COMPLETE
 -- Add support fofr the REPL of FORTH: NOT COMPLETE